 We’ll spell it all out for you below.
 Then you can use this information to create better learning activities as part of your workforce training program (or similar learning program).

-The Four Parts of an ABCD Learning Objective Are:
+The Four Parts of an ABCD Learning Objective

-A for ACTOR:
+A is for ACTOR

 Every learning objective should state something that the learner should do.
 Sometimes, your objective may refer to the “actor” in general terms such as “the learner” or “you.”
 Other times, you may identify the actor by his or her job role, such as “the customer service representative” or “the press operator.”
 Regardless, remember that each learning objective states something that the actor must be able to do after the training.
 This is the “WHO?” of your objective.

 Note: In courses with multiple learning objectives, it’s fine to begin a list of objectives with something like “the learner must:” written only one time.
 In other cases, you can leave the actor implicit and not state this directly, but be certain to keep the actor in mind when writing the objective.
 Remember that your goal is to help real people perform necessary tasks on their real jobs.

-B for BEHAVIOR:
+B is for BEHAVIOR

-Note: People sometimes refer to this as the “observable verb” step because behaviors must be stated as a verb that you can observe: define, state, build, construct, change, etc. Future posts in this series will give lists of verbs to use in learning objectives.
+Note: People sometimes refer to this as the “observable verb” step because behaviors must be stated as a verb that you can observe: define, state, build, construct, change, etc.

-C for CONDITIONS:
+C for CONDITIONS

-Many times, your learner will have to perform the learning objective’s behavior within a set of given conditions.
+Many times, the learner will have to perform the learning objective’s behavior within a set of given conditions.
 For example, you might say “given a list of words, circle the ones that are part of a given machine,” or “given a wrench, tighten this bolt,” or “given a schematic diagram, correctly identify the machines in a work area.”
 This is the “HOW?” of your objective.

 Note: There may be times when a condition is not necessary, but always check to see if it’s appropriate to add one.

-D for DEGREE:
+D for DEGREE

 This part of the learning objective explains the criteria for performing the task well enough.
 Examples here include “in less than ten minutes,” or “with 90% accuracy,” or “90 times an hour.”
 This is the “HOW WELL?” of your objective.